-When it comes to giving to the poor we always hear many excuses on why not to give such as, they’re only going to use the money to buy drugs.
+When it comes to giving to the poor we always hear many excuses on why not to give such as, “they’re only going to use the money to buy drugs.”
 People would rather judge the poor and be stingy than help them.

-People would rather waste money on ungodly things then helping someone in need.
+People would rather waste money on ungodly things than helping someone in need.
 It is our duty to give.
 Giving is not only about money.
 You can give food, water, clothes, your time, etc.

-1. It is pleasing to God.
+1. Giving is pleasing to God.

 Hebrews 13:16 Do not neglect to do good and to share what you have, for such sacrifices are pleasing to God.

-2. It is being obedient to God.
+2. Giving is being obedient to God.

 Deuteronomy 15:11 For there will never cease to be poor in the land.
 Therefore I command you, “You shall open wide your hand to your brother, to the needy and to the poor, in your land.”